jeffersonpp/Customer-Management/README.md

 ### To Run

 - Update Composer (composer update)
-- Configure .ENV to your context (Do not forget DB and MAPBOX TOKEN)
+- Create and configure a .ENV file to your context (Do not forget DB and MAPBOX TOKEN)
 - Create the database
 - Run migration     (php artisan migrate)
 - Run the server    (php artisan serve)